 JCRS 730: Intro to Life Care Planning

-The course will introduce learners to life care planning.
+The course introduces students to life care planning.
 Students will explore the history of life care planning, the standards of practice for life care planning and required credentials needed for certification in life care planning.
-Learners will appreciate life care planning as an interprofessional practice area, consider United States legislation germane to the life care plan (LCP), identify roles of LCP members, articulate the seven principles of universal design, appreciate home modifications, assistive technology and adaptive driving as they relate to life care planning.
-Students will articulate ethical principles of life care planning and will be introduced to and begin to apply standards of practice of life care planning.
+Learners will appreciate life care planning as an interprofessional practice area, consider United States legislation germane to the life care plan, identify roles of LCP members, articulate the seven principles of universal design, appreciate home modifications, assistive technology and adaptive driving as they relate to life care planning.
+Students will articulate ethical principles of life care planning and will be introduced to and begin to apply standards of practice for life care planning.

 Credits: 3